patsoffice/ansible-proxmox/group_vars/README.md

 networking_subnet_size: 24
 networking_default_gateway: 192.168.0.1
 ```

+## all/package-urls.yml

+The `package-urls.yml` variables have links to packages that roles will use to install them in containers.

+## all/traefik.yml

 The `traefik.yml` variables have information about the traefik instance that is used as a reverse proxy.
 A file is created on the remote server configuring the reverse proxy.
 The following keys are required: